iconindicators/appindicators/README.md

 Various operating system packages will likely need to be installed; refer to installation instructions at the indicator's `PyPI` page in the *Introduction*.

-## Run an Indicator
+## Run an Indicator (Installed to a Virtual Environment)

 To run the indicator, open the applications menu (via the `Super` key) and select the indicator.
 If this is the first time the indicator has been installed, you may have to log out and log in.

-To run from a terminal (so that any errors or messages may be observed):
+To run from a terminal (any messages/errors may be observed):

 ```
     . $HOME/.local/venv_indicatortest/bin/activate && \